CRR7735/Dynamic-Gov-Project-Framework/Phases_Stages.md

-# Solution Delivery Phases and Stages
+# Framework Phases and Stages

 ## 1. Discovery
 * Problem Definition and Discovery